 This type of "tavern" comment would not come as a surprise to an experienced lawyer.
-We do not expect John Doe to have the wisdom of Solomon that we must exercise constantly.
-John Doe sees vigilante justice as "OK in certain circumstances", even preferable to "keeping that bastard alive".
+We do not expect John Doe to have the wisdom of Solomon, a wisdom we are called upon to exercise constantly.
+John Doe sees vigilante justice as "OK in certain circumstances", preferable to "keeping that bastard alive".

 For that, Mr. Edington will sit in prison for twelve long years, and will face the ignominy of a wrongful death suit, including the examination or discovery of both himself and his wife and a painful civil trial.

 There never can be justice in a case like this.
 The only true justice would be to resurrect Mr. James, which is not an option.

 But just as you can find water in the desert if you know where to look, the publicity surrounding this tragic case of vigilante justice may give pause to the next person who is given an isolated piece of information which raises strong emotions; pause within which the wise words of Aristotle may find life: the law is reason, free from passion.

 - Associated Press, "Girl described abuse before neighbour killed", 12-SEP-2006